grittygrease/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

-OPAQUE {{opaque-paper}} is a mutual authentication method that enables the establishment of an authenticated cryptographic key between a client and server based on a user's password, without ever exposing the password to servers or other entities other than the client machine and without relying on a Public Key Infrastructure (PKI).
+OPAQUE {{opaque-paper}} is a mutual authentication method that enables the establishment of an authenticated cryptographic key between a client and server based on a user's password, without ever exposing the password to servers or other entities other than the client machine, and without relying on Public Key Infrastructure (PKI).
 OPAQUE leverages a primitive called a Strong symmetric Password Authenticated Key Exchange (Strong aPAKE) to provide desirable properties including resistance to pre-computation attacks in the event of a server compromise.